s-b-repo/rustsploit/docs/readme.md

 #  Rustsploit Developer Guide

 > Reference manual for maintainers and contributors.
-Covers the architecture, build-time module discovery, shell ergonomics, proxy plumbing, and authoring guidelines for exploits, scanners, and credential modules.
+Covers the architecture, build-time module discovery, shell ergonomics, and authoring guidelines for exploits, scanners, and credential modules.

 ---